 The medical and veterinary students at St Catharine's have their own vibrant medical society - Catz MedSoc - that organises additional social and educational events for students.

 It is essential that you are studying the appropriate subjects.
-At St Catharine's we strongly recommend that you take chemistry and one, but preferably two, of maths, physics and biology.
-Further maths may also be taken into consideration, but psychology will not.
+At St Catharine's we strongly recommend that you take Chemistry and one, but preferably two, of Maths, Physics and Biology.
+Further Maths can also support your application, but Psychology is not 'counted' as a science/maths subject.
 Candidates taking three maths/science subjects have in the past had a much higher success rate than those taking two.

 We interview many of those applying for Medicine at St Catharine’s (usually more than half of our UK/EU epplicants).
 At interview you will have the opportunity to convince us of your compassion, imagination and enthusiasm that are so important for a successful and fulfilling life in medicine.
 You will be engaged in challenging and stimulating scientific discussion in two interviews with members of the medical Fellowship, so be prepared to be pushed to your intellectual limits.
 It is equally important that you have made efforts to explore your own conviction to care for patients, perhaps by volunteering at your local retirement home, GP surgery or hospital.
 We know that not everyone will be able to spend time in a medical setting, but you should be able to show evidence of caring for others in the community - we value both types of experience equally.

-Like most colleges, our typical offer is A*A*A at A Level, or 40-42 at IB.
-Students not made an immediate offer may be entered into the University’s intercollegiate pool system for possible selection by other colleges if they are otherwise strong candidates.
+Like most colleges, our typical offer is A*A*A at A Level, one of which must be Chemistry, or 40-42 at IB.
+Students not made an offer at Catz may be entered into the University’s intercollegiate pool system for possible selection by other colleges if they are otherwise strong candidates.
 All students should be made aware if they have been made an offer by the end of January following their interviews in December.

 Please note that the College does not accept affiliated student applications (i.e from those who already have a degree) in Medicine - we recommend that you get in touch with one of the colleges which specialise in admitting and supporting such students.

-Applicants from outside the EU should be aware that the University as a whole has a small quota of non-EU medical students - see this link for details - and for this reason admissions is extremely comeptitive.
-These quota places are not assigned to colleges in advance, but instead they bid for non-EU Medicine places after they have assessed and interveiwed their applicants.
+Applicants from outside the EU should be aware that the University as a whole has a small quota of non-EU medical students - see this link for details - and for this reason admissions is extremely competitive.
+These quota places are not assigned to colleges in advance, but instead each college bids for non-EU Medicine places after they have assessed and interviewed their applicants.
 Becuase of this, the number of non-EU students taken by each college varies year by year (but it is zero, one or two at most colleges in most years), and there is no advantage or disadvantage in applying to any particular college.

 Professor Jeff Dalley